aws-samples/semantic-search-aws-docs/README.md

 ## Disclaimer

 This solution is intended to demonstrate the functionality of using machine learning models for semantic search and question answering.
-They are not inteded for production deployment as is.
+They are not intended for production deployment as is.

 For best practices on modifying this solution for production use cases, please follow the [AWS well-architected guidance](https://aws.amazon.com/architecture/well-architected/).